williamouyang/okta.github.io/docs/api/rest/policy.md

  - The default policy always has one default rule that cannot be deleted.
 It is always the last rule in the priority order.
 If you add rules to the default policy, they have a higher priority than the default rule.
 For information on default rules, see [Rules Model and Defaults](#rules-model-and-defaults).

  - The `system` attribute determines whether a policy is created by a system or by a user.
-The default policy is the only policy that has this attribute.

 ### Policy Model